spreinalesl/tbea/README.md

 ## Overview

-An R package for pre- and post-processing in phylogenetic and divergence-times bayesian inference.
+An R package for pre- and post-processing in phylogenetic and divergence-times Bayesian inference.
 You can use it for processing output of phylogenetic bayesian programs (such as [Beast](https://www.beast2.org/) or [MrBayes](http://nbisweden.github.io/MrBayes/index.html)) or to prepare